Adrián Rodríguez (footballer)

-Adrián Rodríguez Giménez (born 12 December 2000) is a professional footballer who plays as a goalkeeper for Spanish club Real Zaragoza, on loan from Deportivo Alavés.
+Adrián Rodríguez Giménez (born 12 December 2000) is a professional footballer who plays as a goalkeeper for Spanish club Deportivo Alavés.
 Born in Spain, he represents Argentina internationally.

 Club career

 Born in Palma de Mallorca, Balearic Islands, Rodríguez joined Real Madrid's La Fábrica in August 2015, after representing RCD Mallorca and SD La Salle.
 In July 2019, after finishing his formation, he was loaned out to Albacete Balompié, being a third-choice goalkeeper in the main squad while assigned to the reserves.

 In August 2020, Rodríguez signed for Deportivo Alavés, being initially a member of the B-team.
 A backup option to Aritz Castro and Jesús Owono in the first two years, he subsequently became a starter, and renewed his contract until 2027 on 9 January 2024.

 In February 2024, however, Rodríguez suffered a knee injury, being sidelined for two months.
 In August, he was definitely promoted to the main squad in La Liga, as a third-choice behind Antonio Sivera and Owono.

 Rodríguez made his professional – and top tier – debut on 8 March 2025, coming on as a second-half substitute for outfield player Pau Cabanes in a 1–0 home win over Villarreal CF, as Sivera was sent off.
 On 11 August, he was loaned to Segunda División side Real Zaragoza for one year.